What Are Custom Groups and How Do They Work?

 12

-How to delete Data Types and profiles from Custom Groups
+How to Remove Data Types and Profiles from Custom Groups

 Custom Group permissions were designed primarily for use in MustMeet event, though they can be used in normal events too.